A little bit about what it’s like living with Sjogren’s Syndrome:

 She doesn’t look sick and she knows it.
 She has a disorder hardly anyone has heard of.
 She doesn’t tell you because it’s understandably, well, hard to understand.
 Sjogren’s Syndrome is one of those invisible illnesses that make the sufferer acutely self-conscious because things “shouldn’t” be so hard.
 That’s why she’s embarrassed to tell you about it.

 There is also a very strong possibility that she doesn’t even know she has it.
 With Sjogren’s Syndrome, diagnosis can take years, or even decades because the isolated signs and symptoms can be varied and subtle.
 The whole package together makes life difficult, but it’s a puzzle not many doctors put together right away.
-Her doctors may not take her complaints seriously, so she’s even more embarrassed because there’s “no reason” for her to feel this way.
+Her doctors may think she’s one of the “worried well” and not take her complaints seriously.
+This makes her feel even more embarrassed because there’s “no reason” for her to feel this way.

 I’m sure my description of your reaction is an exaggeration.
 Most friends don’t think that harshly of their friends.
 But, I assure you, she still worries about being viewed like a “princess” or something along those lines.